mfey/units2/tutorial.md

     ;; or (new units2.IFnUnit.IFnUnit SI/METER)

-in a `let` scope.
 For work at the REPL, units can also be bound to symbols with the `defunit` macro, so that the printed representation of a unit matches the symbol it's bound to.

 ### `makebaseunit`